utkarsh-1912/portfolio2/README.md

-# Firebase Studio Next.js Portfolio
+# Utkristi Portfolio

 This is a portfolio website built with Next.js and styled with Tailwind CSS and shadcn/ui.
-It was bootstrapped using Firebase Studio.

 ## Getting Started